Donate through giveMN.org

 Other Program Updates

 Meals on Wheels: Since beginning in 1973 we have prided ourselves on the daily in-person delivery of a hot, fresh meal which also serves as a check-in with the recipient.
 In the annual survey, 43 percent said the Meals on Wheels meal is usually or often the only food they eat each day, and 46 percent said that the MOW delivery volunteer is usually or often the only person they see each day.
-Now with Covid, we have lost our corporate drivers, and some of our elderly drivers are sheltering.
+Now with COVID-19, we have lost our corporate drivers and some of our elderly drivers are sheltering.
 We put a call out on Next Door and to Metro Meals on Wheels asking for volunteers, and 40 people signed up.
 Still, to mitigate risk, we are now delivering frozen meals once a week to our clients.
 It’s the same amount of food, just all at once.
 We will return to daily deliveries as soon as possible.
-Twenty new clients also have been added because of the virus.

 Since the change in delivery and with everyone being more isolated, Meals on Wheels has created a buddy system for our clients.
 This volunteer buddy calls the client once or twice a week to check on them and see if their basic needs are being met.
 If the volunteer cannot directly help the client, they will report back to the office so the appropriate resource will be found.
 The goals of the buddy system are to help clients feel more comfortable during this unprecedented time, to help ease any loneliness, and to provide another layer of support.

-Chore Program: Yard spring cleanup has begun and the mowing list for summer has been developed.
+Chore: Warm-weather yard and indoor cleanup has begun via our five mowers and seven house cleaners.
 Of those responding to their annual survey, 89 percent said TRUST Chore services helped them to continue to live safely in their own homes.
 Many Chore clients have no family nearby and are isolated.
 So, we’ve offered the same buddy system that Meals on Wheels has implemented to our Chore clients.